 This overall outfit composition is loosely inspired by The Craft.

 The faux-leather jacket is one of my staple wardrobe pieces.
 It brings a little edge to any outfit, and is a cruelty-free alternative to leather.
 This one I got at Forever 21.

 The sun and moon halter top speaks to my Inner Child.
 Growing up in the 90s and 00’s, celestial imagery was always a main inspiration for my artwork, especially the famous Mary Beth Zeitz painting that was always seen in the background of scenes from Charmed and Sabrina!
 This top I think I found at Macy’s.

 The classic plaid mini skirt with thigh-high socks is a go-to look for me, because it conjures up images of the styles I was always obsessed with in the 90’s/00’s, but wasn’t cool enough to really rock.
-I usually collect vintage ones, but this one I also found at Forever 21.
+I usually collect vintage ones, but this one I found at Old Navy.